MattBashton/MB-GATK-SGE/README.md

 Finally for exome or targeted sequencing you'll need to edit the `INTERVALS` variable in `GATKsettings.sh` to point to the `.bed` file of your kit or targeted regions of the genome.

-### Optional MuTect2 automated workflow ###
+### Optional MuTect2 somatic variant calling automated workflow ###
-MuTect2 is now bundled into GATK 3.5 and the automated pipe-line now allows for somatic variant calling of specific tumour / normal pairs of GATK pre-processed bam files and for annotation of somatic variation with Ensembl VEP.
-By default these steps are commented out in `Go_pipline.sh` but can be enabled be uncommenting those lines.
-Specifically the length of MuTect2 related job arrays needs to be determined so uncomment lines 36-38.
-Additionally array jobs 10Mu, 14Mu and 16Mu should also be uncommented so MuTect2, filtration of somatic variation, and Ensembl VEP can be run.
+[MuTect2](https://www.broadinstitute.org/gatk/guide/tooldocs/org_broadinstitute_gatk_tools_walkers_cancer_m2_MuTect2.php) is now bundled into GATK 3.5 and the automated pipe-line now allows for somatic variant calling of specific tumour / normal pairs of GATK pre-processed bam files and for annotation of somatic variation with Ensembl VEP.
+By default these steps are commented out in `Go_pipline.sh` but can be enabled by uncommenting those lines.
+Specifically the length of MuTect2 related job arrays needs to be determined so uncomment lines 36-38, additionally array jobs 10Mu, 14Mu and 16Mu should also be uncommented so MuTect2, filtration of somatic variation, and Ensembl VEP can be run.
 All of these stages requires a `MuTect2_pairs.txt` file to be placed in the same dir as  `master_list.txt`.
-This is a tab-delimited flat file which encodes per-line numeric id for each pair, normal sample name and tumour sample name; these should correspond the sample names used in the `SM` field of the read group `@RG` column in `master_list.txt`.
+This is a tab-delimited flat file which encodes a per-line numeric id for each pair, normal sample name and tumour sample name - these should correspond to the sample names used in the `SM` field of the read group `@RG` column in `master_list.txt`.
 This enables the script which runs MuTect2 to automatically workout which files from the down stream pre-processing stages are needed for each tumour / normal pair.
 The format of the file should look like this:

 ```
 1       Sample_01_normal       Sample_01_tumor